 Checkpoint: Speak No Evil, Hear No Evil, Think No Evil

-America is a land of paradoxes.
-In some cases it makes for an endlessly interesting country, in others however, it makes for an endlessly frustrating one.
-A paradox that is particularly aggravating, like a slow twisting knife in the side of the nation, is the alleged constitutional presence of free speech, and the clear popular lacking of it.
+In some cases the United States makes for an endlessly interesting country, in others however, it makes for an endlessly frustrating one.
+The effects of this paradox, observed by everyone from de Tocqueville to Mencken, can be seen in every aspect of American life.
+For instance, the alleged constitutional presence of free speech, and the clear popular lacking of it.
 The existence of such a paradox is as sordidly evident on university campuses across the country as it is on the cable news networks, and in the White House.
 Not only are these corrupted manifestations harmful to American democracy, they demonstrate a clear misunderstanding of what free speech is.

 UC Berkeley was embroiled in controversy last week when conservative pundit and Celine Dion’s evil twin Ann Coulter was unable to make a speech due to safety concerns.
 While the intellectually brittle and safe-zoned ‘liberals’ that dominate contemporary college campuses are the real story, it need be admitted that the Coulter affair isn’t black and white, or as she would prefer, white.